mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 > [!IMPORTANT]
 > While each login method has its own unique logic, this document discusses the
 > logic that is _generally_ common to all login methods.
 It provides a high-level
-> overview of authentication and as such will involve some abstraction.
-That said,
+> overview of authentication and as such will involve some abstraction and generalization.
-> the code is the ultimate source of truth.

 <br>